-Andrew Makrides, Esq., age 81, Chairman of the Board of Directors since December 1982, received a Bachelor of Arts degree in Psychology from Hofstra University and a Juris Doctor Degree from Brooklyn Law School.
-He is a member of the Bar of the State of New York and practiced law from 1968 until joining Apyx Medical Corporation as a co-founder and Executive Vice President and director, in 1982.
+Andrew Makrides, Esq., age 82, Chairperson of the Board of Directors from December 1982 Until May 2024, received a Bachelor of Arts degree in Psychology from Hofstra University and a Juris Doctor Degree from Brooklyn Law School.
+He is a member of the Bar of the State of New York and practiced law from 1968 until joining Apyx Medical Corporation as a cofounder and Executive Vice President and director in 1982.
 Mr. Makrides became President of the Company in 1985 and the CEO in December 1998 and served as such until March 18, 2011 at which point he relinquished his position as President, but remained CEO until December 2013.
 Mr. Makrides employment contract expired December 31, 2016.
-Mr. Makrides has over 40 years of executive experience in the medical device industry.
-The Company believes Mr. Makrides is qualified to serve as Chairman because of his over 40 years of experience in the medical device industry as well as with his previous tenure with the Company.
+Mr. Makrides has over 30 years of executive experience in the medical device industry.

-Charles D. Goodwin, age 57, Chief Executive Officer and a Director of Apyx Medical since December 2017, is an accomplished senior executive with over 30 years of experience in the healthcare industry.
+Charles D. Goodwin, age 58, Chief Executive Officer and a Director of Apyx Medical since December 2017, is an accomplished senior executive with over 30 years of experience in the healthcare industry.
 Before joining Apyx Medical in December 2017, Mr. Goodwin was the Chief Executive Officer of MIS Implants Technologies, Inc., a privately held company specializing in dental implants.
 Prior to this position, Mr. Goodwin spent more than 11 years with Olympus/Gyrus ACMI in a variety of commercial and leadership roles of increasing responsibility.
 Mr. Goodwin began as a regional sales director for Gyrus in 2002 and was later promoted to Vice President of Sales, overseeing the Company's strong commercial ramp and assisting Gyrus' executive leadership team in the successful acquisition of American Cytoscope Makers, or "ACMI", for \$500 million in 2005.
 As President of Gyrus ACMI's surgical division, Mr. Goodwin developed the company's global distribution network and achieved average annual sales growth of 35% for three consecutive years, resulting in a promotion to President of Worldwide Sales in 2007.
 As President of Worldwide Sales for Gyrus ACMI, Mr. Goodwin was responsible for a global business with approximately 700 employees and was a key contributor to the successful sale of Gyrus ACMI to Olympus for \$2.2 billion in 2008.
 Mr. Goodwin served as Group Vice President of Olympus Corporation's global surgical energy group, where he was responsible for commercial strategy, R&D and operations for a business with more than 500 employees worldwide.
 Mr. Goodwin held this position for five years before joining MIS Implants Technologies, Inc. in 2014.
 In March, 2022 Mr. Goodwin joined the Board of ZSX Medical, LLC, a clinical stage medical device company improving minimallyinvasive surgery.
 Mr. Goodwin holds a B.A. in Finance and Economics from Eastern Washington University.
 The Company believes Mr. Goodwin is qualified to serve as a Director given his over 30 years of experience in the medical device industry.